vedant-contentstack/lytics-team-mcp/README.md

 **Team Knowledge Base for Cursor AI Conversations**

-Lytics is a Model Context Protocol (MCP) server that stores and searches AI conversations across your team.
+Model Context Protocol (MCP) server that stores and searches AI conversations across your team.
 When someone tackles a problem, their conversation is saved and becomes searchable—so when a teammate faces a similar issue, they get instant access to relevant past discussions.

 ## ✨ Features